geomel/geomel/README.md

 - 👋 Hi, I’m George Melas.

-I currently work for <a href="https://mystenlabs.com"> Mysten Labs </a> at the Solutions Engineering department in Thessaloniki, Greece
+I currently work for <a href="https://mystenlabs.com"> Mysten Labs </a> as a Solutions Engineer.

 - You can reach me on george.melas@mystenlabs.com